-- Interpret legislation including the meaning of extent, commencement, penalties, gender and number when used in legislation
+- Interpreting legislation including the meaning of extent, commencement, penalties, gender and number when used in legislation

-- Summarise the common terminology used in legislation and the criminal justice system
+- The common terminology used in legislation and the criminal justice system

-- Define the terms offences, inchoate offences, summary and indictable
+- Defining the terms offences, inchoate offences, summary and indictable

-- Explain what is meant by mens rea, actus reus, gain and loss
+- What is meant by mens rea, actus reus, gain and loss

-- State the offences, definitions and application of the criminal legislation and common law offences used to counter fraud
+- The criminal legislation and common law offences used to counter fraud

-- Relate the meaning of professionalism to the investigation of offences
+- The meaning of professionalism to the investigation of offences

-- Identify the points to prove from a series of offences
+- The points to prove from a series of offences

 Students have the opportunity to assess their learning through the completion of a multiple choice question test and, on successful completion, receive a certificate to evidence their Continuing Professional Development.
 The course is delivered by experienced and qualified Counter Fraud trainers who are subject matter experts in their field.